Slyke/z80-emulator/README.md

 ##### Terms:
   * PC      - Program Counter.
 This is a special register used by the CPU.
 This is the command that's currently being executed.
-            It always increases by at least 1, and no more than 3 after each instruction, some instructions can increase it by 2 or 3.
+            It always increases by at least 1, and no more than 3 after each instruction (with expection to the index registers, which can have up to 4), some instructions can increase it by 2 or 3.
   * OREG    - Output to registers.
 Usually used to determine a memory location, but not always.
   * IREG    - Input from registers.
 Usually used to load a value from to write somewhere.
   * P1      - Parameter 1.
 This will be PC + 1 in memory.